neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 and electrophysiological (`ephys`) data.

-The first thing typically done prior to acquiring data is to create the folders that the data will be stored.
+The first thing typically done prior to acquiring data is to create the folders that the data will be stored in.
 **datashuttle** can be used to quickly create the standardised project folders in which to store the acquired data.
 Using **datashuttle** as apposed to manual creation or using custom